AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Figure 1.1.2: SSDI catalogue admin console, for a full administrator

 The level of functionality available in the admin console is dependent on the privileges of the logged in user.
 The above image shows the admin console for a full Administrator.
-This page also provides a quick "at a glance" view of the number of records available, and the numbers of datasets and services.
+This page also provides a quick "at a glance" view of the number of records available.

 Searches
 ========